marian222200/La-Marianno-Web-Page/README.md

 ## Server Side

 The app does not have a data-base.
 All the information is lost upon restarting the Node.js server.
 The server is responsible for returning the list of pizza upon request, login form, register form, pizza rating.
-The server also is responsible for returning error codes if the request get declined.
-The server used to sent emails back in 2019 using a gmail account, but google updated their terms and conditions since then and the app does not sent emails anymore :(.
+The server also is responsible for returning error codes if the request gets declined.
+The server used to send emails back in 2019 using a gmail account, but google updated their terms and conditions since then and the app does not send emails anymore :(.

 ## Http Requests